Table of Contents

 The stigma surrounding mental health can create significant barriers for individuals seeking recognition and understanding of their conditions.
 Conditions like depression or anxiety, which may not have tangible physical symptoms, are often met with skepticism or invalidated by those who cannot see the inner struggles individuals face.

-RELATED POST: Does A Mental Health Limitation Apply to My Claim for LTD Benefits?
+RELATED POST: Does a Mental Health Limitation Apply to My Claim for LTD Benefits?

 The variability of symptoms further complicates the situation, as mental health conditions can manifest differently from person to person.
 This variability makes it challenging to measure the impact of these conditions on daily functioning objectively, adding another layer of complexity to proving the existence and severity of mental health disabilities.